 Before lenders decide to give you a loan, they must know if you are willing and able to repay that loan.
 To understand whether you can pay back the loan, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
-We've written more on FICO here.
+Fair Isaac and Company developed the first FICO score to assess creditworthines.
+For details on FICO, read more here.

-Credit scores only assess the information in your credit profile.
-They don't consider income or personal characteristics.
+Credit scores only take into account the info in your credit reports.
+They don't take into account income, savings, down payment amount, or demographic factors like gender, race, nationality or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to repay a loan.
+Credit scoring was developed as a way to consider only that which was relevant to a borrower's willingness to repay a loan.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your credit to calculate a score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to spend some time building credit history before they apply for a loan.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is enough information in your report to build an accurate score.
+If you don't meet the criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.